madroxdupe42/peacefulscience.org/content/prints/ets-mccall-mte.md

 Ecklund, Elaine. _Science vs. Religion: What Scientists Really Think_.
 (New York: Oxford University Press, 2010)

 Murray, Michael J. and Churchill, John Ross.
-"Mere Theistic Evolution: A Review of _Theistic Evolution_, Edited by Moreland, Meyer, Shaw, Gauger, and Grudem." _Philosophia Christi_ 22 (2020): 25.
+"Mere Theistic Evolution" in  _The 71st Annual Meeting of the Evangelical Theological Society_, 2019. [https://doi.org/10.54739/6qip](https://doi.org/10.54739/6qip)

 Falk, Darrell.
 "Human Origins: The Evolutionary Story," in _Evolution and the Fall_, ed.
 William T. Cavanaugh and James K. A. Smith (Grand Rapids, MI: Eerdmans, 2017)

-Venema, Dennis R. and McKnight, Scot. _Adam and the Genome: Reading Scripture aer Genetic Science_.
+Venema, Dennis R. and McKnight, Scot. _Adam and the Genome: Reading Scripture after Genetic Science_.
 (Grand Rapids, MI: Baker Academic, 2017)

 Giberson, Karl. _Saving the Original Sinner: How Christians Have Used the Bible's First Man to Oppress, Inspire, and Make Sense of the World_.
 (Boston: Beacon, 2015)